LUUUAN/EntityMatching_SIGMOD_2020_Contest/README.md

 ## Algorithm

-This project use the following algorithm to realize entity resolution
+This project use the following steps to realize entity resolution.

 ### Read data